keras-team/keras-io/guides/md/litert_export.md

 ### Built-in dynamic range quantization

-The simplest approach — pass `optimizations` to `model.export()`.
+Pass `optimizations` to `model.export()`.
 This works on both the TensorFlow and PyTorch backends and quantizes weights to 8-bit integers while keeping activations in float32.
 This typically gives **~4× size reduction**.

 ```python